 Secureworks Master Services Agreement - United Kingdom

 THIS SECURITY SERVICES CUSTOMER MASTER SERVICES AGREEMENT (“MSA”) is entered into by and between Secureworks Europe Limited (“Secureworks”) and the customer entity (the “Customer”) set forth in a Service Order or Statement of Work at the Effective Date (as defined by, in respect of a Service Order, the submission to SecureWorks of a Service Order and a purchase order, and, in respect of a Statement of Work, the latest date in the signature blocks in a signed Statement of Work).
 Secureworks and Customer each a “party,” together the “parties.”

 Secureworks and Customer agree to the following terms and conditions:

 1.1 MSS Services and Consulting Services.
 During the Term (as defined in Section 3.1) and subject to the terms and conditions of this MSA, Secureworks agrees to provide managed security services (“MSS Services”) and/or security risk consulting services (“Consulting Services”) (collectively, the “Services”) and Customer agrees to purchase such Services.
 Secureworks may provide the Services by its Affiliates.
 “Affiliates” with respect to a party means any entity that, directly or indirectly, through one or more intermediaries, controls, is controlled by or is under common control with such party.

 1.2 MSS Services.
 Specific terms and conditions relating to the MSS Services shall be set forth in one or more service orders (“Service Order(s)”).
-A detailed description of the specific MSS Services being purchased is set forth in the relevant service description and service level agreement (“SLA”) for such MSS Services attached to each Service Order and incorporated by reference.
+A detailed description of the specific MSS Services being purchased is set forth in the relevant service description and service level agreement (“SLA”) for such MSS Services.
+Such SLA is available for review within the SecureWorks online portal (“Portal”) and upon Customer’s request and is incorporated into the applicable Service Order by reference.

 1.3 Consulting Services.
 Specific terms and conditions relating to the Consulting Services shall be set forth in one or more statements of work (“SOW”) executed by the parties.